 Painting people is a challenging part of dalmålning and bonadsmålning (Swedish folk painting), yet without people it’s difficult to tell a good story!
 In this demonstration-style class, Pieper will give you tips to make this a much less challenging task than it seems.
 Learn how to make and use templates for your paintings and how to get the faces “just right.”
 The demo will cover inspiration for clothing and decision-making for posture.
 You will take away tricks to try at home and skills on how to study and practice.

 While crispbread might seem like just a cracker, Scandinavians see it as another form of bread and serve it for breakfast, lunch, dinner, and as a snack in between meals.
 Want to learn to make your own crispbread at home?
-Join Kristi Bissell of
+Join Kristi Bissell of True North Kitchen for a hands-on opportunity to bake a batch of rye and oat crispbread in your own kitchen (and learn some delicious and inventive ways of putting that crispbread to good use!).
+Participants will be provided with a shopping list and recipes prior to class.
+This class is designed as a cook-along class.
+Enrollment deadline: Saturday, August 7.

 From fermented herring to crayfish parties, seafood is a great entry point to some of Sweden’s strangest and most fun culinary traditions.
 Join Patrice Johnson for an evening of tips and stories as she cooks through a seafood-centric menu.
 From apps to main courses, she’ll share examples of fresh, smoked and preserved fish and shellfish dishes with light and easy takes that could be put together into a celebratory menu or could stand alone as a simpler weeknight supper.